- What are cooperative societies?

 Co-operative societies or Co-ops are a worldwide phenomenon with various definitions and diverse structures.
-Essentially, they are an association of users or firms or households in pursuit of economic, social or cultural objectives, applying to themselves the rules of joint ownership and democracy, aiming to serve its members and the community as a whole.
-They are a voluntary association that replace capitalism with co-operation, listen to their members’ needs, are non-discriminatory, arrive at decisions through discussions and follow the ideals of self-help and mutual help.
+Essentially, they are an association of users or firms, or households in pursuit of economic, social, or cultural objectives, applying to themselves the rules of joint ownership and democracy, aiming to serve its members and the community as a whole.
+They are a voluntary association that replaces capitalism with co-operation, listens to their members’ needs, is non-discriminatory, arrives at decisions through discussions, and follows the ideals of self-help and mutual help.

-Co-operatives exist in sectors such as retail, banking, housing, marketing, agriculture, manufacturing, purchasing, employment, among others.
-Some of the most renowned co-operatives in India are Amul, Shree Mahila Gruha Udyog (Lijjat Papad), KRIBHCO, and Indian Farmers Fertiliser Cooperative (IFFCO – which is also one of the largest co-operatives in the world).
+Cooperatives exist in sectors such as retail, banking, housing, marketing, agriculture, manufacturing, purchasing, and employment, among others.
+Some of the most renowned co-operatives in India are Amul, Shree Mahila Gruha Udyog (Lijjat Papad), KRIBHCO, and Indian Farmers Fertiliser Cooperative (IFFCO – which is also one of the largest cooperatives in the world).

 1. Consumer Cooperative Society